 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents who were given antianxiety medications.
-These medications are typically used to treat patients suffering from anxiety and depression.
+This measures the percentage of long-term residents who were given antianxiety drugs.
+These medications are given to residents suffering from anxiety and depression.

 Managing Depression Among Residents

 This datapoint is a measure of the percentage of long-term residents showing depressive symptoms.
 Some experts would argue that this is a reliable measure of quality of care.

 Appropriate Vaccine Usage

 This metric is a measure of the percent of long-term care residents that were administered the pneumonia and flu vaccines.
 Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

 This datapoint measures the percent of long-term stay patients that required more assistance with activities of daily living over time.
 Activities of daily living include activities such as moving around and continence.